opennetworkinglab/cord-config/README.md

 * Interface exclusion
     - exclude vrouterpeer1

-## cord.cell
+## cord-fabric.cell

-The cell configuration used for CORD deployment
+The cell configuration used for CORD fabric deployment